smaldragon/BNUY-ROM/README.md

 ```
 ## IRQ Counter Load ($C000-$DFFF, write)

-If present, this register will load a value into a scanline counter which decrements once per active scanline*, the counter will continuously trigger an IRQ whenever its value is 0.
+If present, this register will load a value into a scanline counter which decrements once per active scanline, the counter will continuously trigger an IRQ whenever its value is 0.
 There is no reload latch, so this register must be manually reloaded by software after each use.

 To acknowledge an IRQ it should either be set to a value different from zero, or disable by clearing I bit in PRG-BANK to 0, which will lock the counter at 255.